satyakonmsft/skype-docs/Skype/UCWA/conversationLogTranscripts_ref.md

 ---
-Title: ConversationLogTranscripts for Skype for Business 2015
+Title: conversationLogTranscripts for Skype for Business 2015
 ---
 # conversationLogTranscripts